Cooper Standing Desk Converter Review

 Note, the original price of the Cooper was $290.
-While most products in the office fitness category go down in price over time, the Cooper was likely impacted by Chinese tariffs and may be further impact by future tariffs being warned..
+While most products in the office fitness category go down in price over time, the Cooper was likely impacted by Chinese tariffs and may be further impacted by future tariffs being warned.

 For more reviews like this, check out our Best Standing Desk Converter Reviews.
 Note that the Cooper was also included in our expert reviewers’ Top Stand Up Desk Converters Under $350, where you can most readily see how it stacks up against other options in its price bracket.